lourdenielouis891/Sales-Analysis-Project/README.md

 - Data Visualization

 ## 📊 Key Insights
+- Total revenue of **$2,697,467.91** generated
+  from **45,532** completed orders
-- Sales show a consistent upward trend over time.
+- Sales show a consistent upward trend over time, with significant growth in 2024-2025
-- China and the United States generate the highest revenue.
+- China and the United States generate the highest revenue
-- Top-selling products contribute significantly to overall revenue.
+- Top-selling products contribute significantly to overall revenue
-- Reveneue is concentrated in a few key countries, indicating strong geographic markets.
+- Revenue is concentrated in a few key countries, indicating strong geographic markets

 ## 📈 Visualizations
 - Monthly Sales Trend